The Oceania Project Logo

 Wally gained his qualifications as a Master Mariner (Class 5) and Marine Engine Driver (Class 3) in 1995.

-Dan Burns (right), who was Research Assistant on 2001 Expedition, is now a Member of the SCUWRCG and nearing completion of his PhD on the southern migration of humpbacks off Ballina.
+Dr. Dan Burns (right), who was Research Assistant on 2001 Expedition, is now a Member of the SCUWRCG and has completed his PhD on the southern migration of humpback whales off Ballina.

 In 2000 The Oceania Project entered into a collaborative partnership with Professor Peter Baverstock's Centre for Animal Conservation Genetics on the genetic study of humpbacks.